Emma Harrison (actress): Modeling career

 After she was signed, Harrison spent the next two years working with Impulse and Coca-Cola.
-She also served as a feature model for many hair and beauty lines.
+She also served as a feature model for many hair and beauty lines, including Remington.
 Harrison also appeared in many pop culture magazines, eventually making appearances for many designers, including Donna Karan.

 She has appeared on the covers of many magazines such as FHM, Loaded, Maxim, Ralph and Inside Sport.
 She was ranked Number 18 of FHM's 100 sexiest women of 1998, named one of the 100 sexiest sports models of 2003 by Inside Sport Magazine, and chosen by Australian Playboy as one of the 10 sexiest women in the world.

 Harrison co-created and was the sole model for The Yoga Girl 2010 Calendar.
 The calendar was released in late 2009 by BrownTrout and was named one of the Top 5 Yoga Calendars of the year.
 She has continued her association with BrownTrout, with the publisher having Harrison's 2011 Yoga Girl Calendar currently on offer and the 2012 edition scheduled for release in the Fall of this year.

 Harrison is featured in a March 2011 national campaign for Hard Tail Forever, and appeared in full-page ads in Yoga Journal and other US publications.
 She was also photographed for Ritz-Carlton Residences in Vail, Colorado and for Gaiam Lifestyle Media & Personal Growth Solutions.

 Acting

+Harrison appeared in an episode of Mission: Impossible as a slave girl when she was 16 years old.

 Harrison auditioned for a role on Neighbours in 1995.
 She was initially unaware the character she was reading for would be Annalise Hartman's (Kimberley Davies) long lost sister, Joanna.
 The character was Harrison's first major television role.
 The actress told a writer for the Daily Mirror that it took ten months for her to feel comfortable in her new role.
 In February 1997, producers told Harrison they were writing her out of Neighbours.
 She departed on screen on 15 April 1997.
-For her role as Joanna, Harrison was nominated for Best New Talent at the Logie Awards.

-In cinema, Harrison appeared in the Coen Brothers' Intolerable Cruelty, Robert Altman's The Company and in Street Fighter as Nicola.
+In cinema, Harrison appeared in the Coen Brothers' Intolerable Cruelty, Robert Altman's The Company, and in Street Fighter as Nicola.

-In 2007 she appeared in an episode of McLeod's Daughters as Susan.
+In 2007, she appeared in an episode of McLeod's Daughters as Susan.